The Best Trout Fishing Rods for the Money | 5 Budget Picks

 Ugly Stik GX2 Spinning Rod

 Another name you’ll need to familiarize yourself with if you’re looking at budget fishing rods is Ugly Stik.
-These are probably the most accessible fishing rods in the industry and you can find them at any Wal-mart, Bass Pro, sporting goods, or most local bait shops.
+These are probably the most accessible fishing rods in the industry and you can find them at any Wal-mart, Bass Pro, sporting goods store, or most local bait shops.

 This is because it’s a trusted name for offering a good solid construction at the lowest possible price point.
 They retail at $50 but can often be found for lower on sale.
-So if you’re going high on the budget in your bang for the buck rod, Ugly Stik is a good choice.
+So if you’re going as low on the budget as you possibly can, Ugly Stik is a good choice.
 They also are made with “Ugly Tech” construction which means it’s nearly unbreakable.
 I’ve had an Ugly Stik for 20 years that just keeps on ticking.

 But when it comes to sensitivity and being lightweight or easy to use – this one falls at the bottom of the 5 I’ve listed.
 It’s usable, but you definitely will miss light bites and notice a significant difference when you hold it in your hand versus other rods mentioned.
 This is because it has pretty low-grade materials that are built for durability over sensitivity.